-Perfect Achievement Statement with Action Verb, Example and Result
+Bullet with Achievement Statement, including Action Verb, Example and Result

 Action Verb + Example + Result: Collaborated with colleagues to develop plans that effectively used marketable resources and reduced costs by 25%

 Action Verbs

 Beginning each bullet with a strong action verb helps to highlight your successes and allows a reader to get a sense of your skills by scanning the page prior to reading each individual bullet point.
 It is a good idea to vary the action verbs on your resume in order to appeal to different audiences.
 Below is a list of verbs to get started.